 Provect-ERD™ and ERD-CH4™ Liquid, Antimethanogenic Reagent

 Provect-ERD is an emulsified liquid electron donor used to create enhanced reductive dechlorination (ERD) conditions in groundwater for anaerobic bioremediation of chlorinated solvents (e.g., PCE, TCE, DCE, and VC).
-The technology is developed on a site-specific basis with a range of fermentable carbon (e.g., 60 to 85% FC), several short and long-term carbon sources, and the addition of Provectus antimethanogenic reagents (AMRs).
+The technology is developed on a site-specific basis with a range typically containing 60 - 70% fermentable carbon (FC), several short and long-term carbon sources, and the addition of Provectus antimethanogenic reagents (AMRs).
 Furthermore, our Provect-ERD with antimethanogenic reagents (Provect-ERD CH4) can be formulated with different types of methane inhibitors at different concentrations, typically between 2 and 8% of FC.
 The primary benefits of Provectus ERD-CH4 over other marketed reductive technologies are:

 - Completely soluble in water hence no need for extensive and time-consuming “water chase”.